dart-lang/language/working/augmentation-libraries/feature-specification.md

 looks and behaves much like one, and it cannot be augmented as such.
 It is a compile time error to have any augmenting declaration with the same name as the representation object.

+It is a compile time error if:

+*   An extension type augmentation contains a representation field clause.

 [primary constructors]:
 https://github.com/dart-lang/language/blob/main/working/2364%20-%20primary%20constructors/feature-specification.md